Stable allocations in discrete exchange economies: Model

 The \df{weak core} of the economy $E$ is the set of allocations that are not strongly blocked by any coalition, while the \df{strong core} is the set of allocations that are not weakly blocked.

-Our first example illustrates the difference between the weak and the strong core, and shows how the strong core may be a proper subset of the weak core, even when utilities are injective.
+Our first example illustrates the difference between the weak and the strong core, and shows how the strong core may be a proper subset of the weak core, even with strict preferences.

-\begin{example}[Weak core $\neq$ strong core with injective utilities.]
-Consider a shoe economy with three agents: $A=\{1, 2, 3\}$ and endowments $(\{\ell_i, r_i\})_{i=1,2,3}$.
+\begin{example}[Weak core $\neq$ strong core with strict preferences] Consider a shoe economy with three agents: $A=\{1, 2, 3\}$ and endowments $\w_i=\{(\ell_i, r_i)\}$, $i \in A$.
 Assume ordinal preferences as follows:

+The table describes the relevant parts of each agent's ordinal preference, or ranking, over sets of objects.
+Agents have no indifferences.
 The table uses superscripts to identify two allocations.
 The first allocation is $X_1=(\ell_2, r_3),$ $X_2=(\ell_3, r_1)$, and $X_3=(\ell_1, r_2)$.
 The second is $Y_1=(\ell_3 , r_1)$, $Y_2=(\ell_2, r_3)$ and $Y_3=(\ell_1, r_2)$.
-Now it is easy to see that the strong core consists only of allocation $X$, while the weak core contains both.
+It is easy to see that the strong core consists only of allocation $X$, while the weak core contains both.
 Key here is that, in using $X$ to block $Y$, agents $1$ and $2$ need to trade items that belong to agent 3, which requires 3's ``permission.''
-A weak block only requires 3's weak preference for them to grant permission, while the strong block insists on a injective preference.
+A weak block only requires 3's weak preference for them to grant permission, while the strong block insists on a strict preference. \end{example}

-In the example, agents have preferences that display no indifferences, which may be represented by a injective utility. \end{example}

-The weak core may be empty.
-Our second example exhibits a shoe economy with an empty core. \begin{example}[Empty weak core in a shoe economy.] $A=\{1, 2, 3\}$ with endowment $\w_i=(\ell_i, r_i)_{i=1,2,3}$.
+Example \ref{ex:weak-vs-strong} suggests that the weak core can sometimes be too large.
+To address this issue, some studies have proposed refinements \citep{balbuzanov2019endowments, yilmaz2022stability}.
+However, our paper addresses the opposite problem: the weak core is frequently too small, if not completely empty.
+Our second example exhibits a shoe economy with an empty weak core. \begin{example}[Empty weak core in a shoe economy.] $A=\{1, 2, 3\}$ with endowment $\{(\ell_i, r_i)\}_{i=1,2,3}$.
 Assume preferences such that

-The table depicts the bundles that each agent regards as at least as good as their endowment, and exhibits three allocation by means of superscripts.
-For example the allocation $(X_1,X_2,X_3) = ((\ell_1, r_2),(\ell_2, r_1),(\ell_3, r_3))$ results from agents 1 and 2 trading right shoes, while agent 3 consumes her endowment. \footnote{Trading of right and left shoes might suggest a version of the TTC for each type of shoe.
-This approach turns out not to work.
-It does not produce a core allocation, even for economies with additively separable preferences over shoes.}
+The table depicts the bundles that each agent regards as at least as good as their endowment, and exhibits three allocations by means of superscripts.
+For example, the allocation $\{X_1,X_2,X_3\} =\{(\ell_1, r_2),(\ell_2, r_1),(\ell_3, r_3)\}$ results from agents 1 and 2 trading right shoes, while agent 3 consumes her endowment. \footnote{Trading of right and left shoes might suggest a version of the TTC for each type of shoe.
+Example~\ref{ex:shoes} shows that this approach does not work.
+It does not produce a core allocation, even for economies with additively-separable preferences over shoes (\cite{konishi2001shapley, biro2022serial, feng2022preference}).}